 The false alarm challenges faced by UV and UVIR flame detectors are one reason multispectrum infrared (MIR) flame detection has become the preferred choice for detecting hydrogen flames in most indoor and outdoor settings.
 These flame detectors use a combination of IR sensor filters and software analysis to both see flames and reduce false alarms.
-(See Figure 3.)

-Some MIR flame detectors have been designed specifically to detect the low-level radiation from hydrogen flames using a unique set of IR filters.
-These special devices offer very good detection range; equipped with the optimum IR filter set, some MIR flame detectors can detect hydrogen fires at about double the range of a UV flame detector.
+Some MIR flame detectors have been designed specifically to detect the lowlevel radiation from hydrogen flames using a unique set of IR filters.
+These special devices offer very good detection range; equipped with the optimum IR filter set, some MIR flame detectors can detect a 24-inch hydrogen flame at distances up to 125 feet, double the range of a UV flame detector.
 MIR flame detectors also offer a good response time, but do not set off false alarms when exposed to arcs, sparks, welding and lightning.
 In addition, they provide solar resistance and are insensitive to artificial lights and most blackbody radiation, things that may adversely affect other detection technologies.